emqx/cloud-docs/en_US/deployments/metrics.md

-# Deployment indicators
+# Metric

-EMQ X Cloud provides four incremental indicators: message, client, packet, and delivery.
+EMQ X Cloud provides four incremental metrics: message, client, packet, and delivery.
 You can view the display chart corresponding to each indicator and the detailed information at a certain point of time.

 ![metrics_line_detail](_assets/metrics.png)